 Nico is a black with white male greyhound/borzoi/Irish wolfhound mix born sometime in 2016.
 He comes to GALT from a coyote hunter who is no longer able to care for him.
-It is unknown if Nico can live with cats and/or small animals at this time.
+Nico should not live with cats or small dogs.

 I like big boys and I cannot lie!
 Nico is a big gentle giant with a stunning shiny tuxedo coat.
 He recently retired from coyote hunting in Corrales, NM.
 He’s a gorgeous mix of Irish Wolfhound, Borzoi, and Greyhound and weighs in at 105 lbs.
 His former owner said he is an “alpha” but here in his GALT foster home, he hasn’t shown any signs of that, living peacefully inside with other hounds ranging from 38 to 78 pounds (both a male and females).
 Outside, we segregate him from the smaller and senior hounds for safety and segregate him at feeding time.
 Nico walks well on a harness and collar/leash combo and is very well mannered unless a rabbit hops by (and will pull in these cases).
 Nico is a sociable hound at our weekly pack walks and he has been a perfect patio dining companion at local restaurants.
 Everyone he meets falls in love with this handsome hound.